YuyangGao/RES/README.md

 ## Result Validation

 Where to look for the results:
-1. The overall model performance can be find directly in the program output in Console
+* The overall model performance can be find directly in the program output in Console
-2. For the requested data, please find the 'data.csv' in the root dir
-3. Explanation visualization can be find in 'attention' folder
+* Explanation visualization can be find in 'attention' folder

 Below are some sample explanations visualization results on RES and other comparison methods.
 The model-generated explanations are represented by the heatmaps overlaid on the original image samples, where more importance is given to the area with a warmer color.